Elv13/radical/README.md

 `:set_menu` can also take a lazy-loading function instead of a menu.
 The second parameter is not mandatory, the default is `1`.

+`:add_key_binding` will add a key binding.
+It can also take a function as 3rd parameter.
+However, it wont correctly place "context" menu as it have no idea where you expect them.
+It work better with "box" menus.

 ### Menu types